-- Orient the children on the activities. - Facilitate and supervise the daily group activities - Organize and supervise the regular cleaning of hygiene and sanitation facilities and school grounds. - Facilitate participatory learning in addition to conducting lectures or lessons. - Empower children to take leadership roles and responsibilities. - Check the availability of toothpaste, soap, and water for the hygiene activities. - Administer the deworming medicine after being oriented by school principal.
+- → Facilitate and supervise the daily group activities - → Organize the regular cleaning of hygiene and sanitation facilities and school grounds. - → Facilitate participatory learning in addition to conducting lectures or lessons. - → Empower children to take leadership roles and responsibilities step by step. - → Check the availability of toothpaste, soap, and water for the hygiene activities. - → Coordinate with related stakeholders to organize daily health promotion - → Record and report the implementation of school health promotion.